emcrispim/fg777controller/README.md

 * lights
 * autopilot

-This are specific controllers for the Boeing 777, but it  can be used to control other aircrafts for basic usage like the, steering,rudder, throttle (one or two engines), gear, brakes, lights.
+This are specific controllers for the Boeing 777, but it  can be used to control other aircrafts for basic usage, like:  steering,rudder, throttle (one or two engines), gear, brakes, lights.

 ## Usage: